Tuurlijk/docker-php-fpm/Readme.md

 # Versions

-Currently images are being built for:
+Currently, images are being built for:
-* 8.2 (8.2.0RC4)
+* 8.2
 * 8.2-blackfire
 * 8.2-xdebug
 * 8.1